A staggering 1,468 people were killed in crashes involving a drunk driver in Texas in 2017.

 If you get caught driving with over the legal alcohol limit in Texas, then you could be facing serious charges.
 No one wants to make a mistake like driving under the influence, but if you already find yourself in this situation then you need professionals to help you through.

-If your seeking expert advice for your situation, we can help!
-Contact us for assistance with your DWI.
+If you’re seeking expert advice for your situation, we can help!
+Contact us for a free consultation for your DWI Case by filling out this form below: